alicefr/kubevirt-debug/wrap-gdb/README.md

 ### Build client image

 In this scenario, we use an additional container image containing `gdb and the same qemu binary as the target process to debug.
+This image will be run locally with `podman`.

-First, we need to identify the image we want to debug.
+In order to build this image, we need to identify the image of the `virt-launcher`container we want to debug.
 Based on the KubeVirt installation, the namespace and the name of the KubeVirt CR could vary.
 In this example, we'll assume that KubeVirt CR is called `kubevirt` and installed in the `kubevirt` namespace.

 You can easily find out the right names in your cluster by searching with:
 ```bash